NoLieNoSean/NoNotes/content/Notes/LEC ANA1 26.md

 > $$

 > [!Important]
-> Since the definition of the Riemann integral requires $f$ to be bounded, the statement $f\in\mathscr R$ comes loaded with the presumption that $f$ is bounded.
+> Since the definition of the Riemann integral requires $f$ to be bounded, the statement $f\in\mathscr R$ presumes that $f$ is bounded.
 Ditto for the R-S integral.

-### Riemann-Stieltjes integrals
+## Riemann-Stieltjes integrals

-Rudin, 6.2

 Suppose $f:[a, b]\to \mathbb{R}$ is bounded.
 Let $\alpha$ be a monotone increasing function on $[a, b]$.
 For a partition $P$ of $[a, b]$, define $\Delta\alpha_{i}\equiv\alpha(x_{i})-\alpha(x_{i-1})$.
 Define